Re-Uses of the Vasquez Rocks Location

-It is not possible to identify all parts of Vasquez Rocks beyond doubt in the episodes because it may look very different depending on the camera angle - fortunately, because otherwise the various planets would look the same.
+It is not possible to identify all parts of Vasquez Rocks beyond doubt in the episodes because it may appear very different depending on the camera angle - fortunately, because otherwise the various planets would look the same.
 Nonetheless several parts of the location can be clearly recognized.

 The most characteristic part of Vasquez Rocks is a massive slanted rock formation with two spikes, consisting of distinct plates.
 On postcards and on private photos this formation is most often depicted from a plain on the north side where a parking lot is located.
 We will refer to this side as the front of the rock.
 The two peaks are pointing to the left when looking in this direction.

 In TNG: "Who Watches the Watchers" Riker and Troi, dressed as Mintakans, walk along the front side of the formation.
 With a couple of screen caps assembled to a panorama, we get a quite good impression of this side of Vasquez Rocks.
 The eye-catching slanted rocks are located on the right, with the double peak pointing to the left.
 The "duck blind" for the observation of the native Mintakans is located in the peak.
 Many years later, PIC: "The End s the Beginning" shows the same panorama in one shot, thanks to the extreme widescreen format of the series (one of the very few occasions where this waste of TV screen space actually makes sense).

 The characteristic rocks were previously filmed for two TOS episodes from roughly the same angle, as a comparison of the following screen caps from TOS: "Shore Leave" (right peak) and TOS: "Friday's Child" (left peak) demonstrates.
 On the latter picture we see the moment of the explosion that is supposed to throw back the Capellan pursuers.

 The screen cap from TOS: "Friday's Child" brings to light that a path is leading up the rock between the uppermost double peak and the lower peak on its left.
 The same episode also provides us with a view in opposite direction, from the path down on the plain.